Orama-Interactive/Pixelorama-Docs/docs/user_manual/palettes.md

 Currently, selected palette metadata can be edited with `Edit palette button`.

-The majority of properties are identical to create a new palette dialog.
+The majority of properties are identical to those in the `Create New Palette`’` dialog.

 :::caution palette resizing
-If the palette size is reduced positions of all colors will be reset to the beginning of the palette.
+If the palette size is reduced, the positions of all colors will be reset to the beginning of the palette.
 If some colors don't fit in the new size they will be removed!
 :::

 #### Name